-Chryseobacterium indoltheticum Vandamme et al. 1994VP (basonyms: Flavobacterium indoltheticum Campbell and Williams 1951, Beneckea indolthetica Campbell 1957) emend.
+Chryseobacterium indoltheticum Vandamme et al. 1994^{VP} (basonym: Flavobacterium indoltheticum Campbell and Williams 1951, Beneckea indolthetica Campbell 1957) emend.
 Wu et al. 2013

 Basonyms precede any emendations.
-All validly published basonyms should be listed in chronological order.
+The basonym is the first validly published name.
+Subsequent validly published names are synonyms.
+All validly published names should be listed in chronological order.
 Reporting basonyms from before the creation of the Approved Lists in 1980 is optional.